Hesitation is a thief of a well-deserved lifestyle.

 Procrastination is a debt that bears huge amounts of interest and it is difficult to repay.
 Grace positions events at the ideal time to drive us towards the ordained destinies and if we miss them we affect the pattern at which life should unfold for us.
 Hesitation creates comfort in mind that the ideal time is not perfect but the next time will be much better yet we are not certain if it will ever come.

 Hesitation is a sign that one has a very low self- efficacy.
-This means that they do not have adequate esteem and confidence about what they are
+This means that they do not have adequate esteem and confidence about what they are capable of doing and achieving.
+It means you are timid to face all challenges or opportunities placed before you.

 If one has a strong self- efficacy sense, they become very proactive in solving problems and always eager to encounter challenging environments.
 One day a wealthy man passed on and left just a mere book for his only begotten son.
 As devastated as the son was, bearing in mind that his father left just a book but not his wealth as expected, he threw the book in an isolated part of his house.